ChandruNV/markdown-portfolio/_includes/03-links.md

-you can see my linkedin account (https://www.linkedin.com/in/chandru-nv-827439228)
+you can see my linked in [Linkedin.com](https://www.linkedin.com/in/chandru-nv-827439228)